matthiasfabry/contacts-population/README.md

 ### Category 1
 * `zams_models/` contains the non-rotating ZAMS models that the grid starts from.
 Copy the contents of this folder into your MESA installation folder in `data/star_data/zams_models`
 * `make_grid.py` uses `makefolders.py` to build the directory structure in which to run the MESA models that use energy transfer/no energy transfer.
 It copies from `templates/grid`, and uses `run_both`.
-The `common_files`, `execs` and `data_tables` should be made available.
-If you put your `grid` folder at the same level, you should not have to change anything.
+If you put your new `grid` folder at the same level, you should not have to change any paths in any file.
 `run_grid.slurm` is there for your convenience to run the models easily on a cluster.
-Be mindful with path names though, as they may be different for your system.
+Issuing `sbatch -a 1-n run_grid.slurm` will start `n` parallel jobs, running the models of the grid.
+You will have to change pathnames here for your system.
 * `make_single_rot_grid.py` uses `makefolders.py` to build the directories in which the single-rotating models will be run.
-`common_single_rotation`, `execs` and `data_tables` should be available.
 `run_single_rot_grid.slurm` is used to run the grid calculations on a cluster (mind path differences for your system).

 To make a grid using the `grid` mesa template, issue